Integrated Authority File (GND)

 Short URL: http://www.dnb.de/EN/gnd

-The Integrated Authority File (GND) contains data records representing on persons, corporate bodies, congresses, geographic entities, topics and works which were entered until April 2012 in the following separate files: Corporate Body Authority File (GKD), Name Authority File (PND), Subject Headings Authority File (SWD) and Uniform Title File of the Deutsches Musikarchiv (DMA-EST file).
+The Integrated Authority File (GND) contains data records representing persons, corporate bodies, congresses, geographic entities, topics and works.
+Before April 2012, those records were part of the separate authority files: Corporate Body Authority File (GKD), Name Authority File (PND), Subject Headings Authority File (SWD) and Uniform Title File of the Deutsches Musikarchiv (DMA-EST file).

 The authority records are used in descriptive and subject cataloguing.
 They constitute a common, conclusive reference system for bibliographic library data and for the cataloguing data of other authority data users such as archives, museums and other scientific and cultural institutions.

 The standards upon which the authority records are based are the "Regeln für die alphabetische Katalogisierung in wissenschaftlichen Bibliotheken" (RAK-WB) for descriptive cataloguing, and the "Regeln für den Schlagwortkatalog" (RSWK) for subject cataloguing.
 The uniform titles for music resources are catalogued using the RAK-Musik rules.
 Transitional rules permitting integrated use of the authority records have been agreed for cases where the descriptive and subject cataloguing rules deviate from each other.
 Where possible, the transitional rules take into consideration the RDA (Resource Description and Access) rules.